Share it! Science : DIY Seed Germination Jar: A Must-Have for Your Plant Unit!

 Watch a seed germinate!
 Plant science experiment

 If you are lucky enough to have garden space, then that is the obvious place to grow your beans, but for those with space at a premium, particularly schools, I would suggest investigating growing a pocket garden on a wall.
-Here is one type of pocket planter, and another, different but more affordable version.
+Here is one example of a pocket planter.

 Meet Common Core and Next Generation Science Standards